South Asians in the United Kingdom: 19th century

-The Navigation Act of 1660 restricted the employment of non-English sailors to a quarter of the crew on returning East India Company ships.
+The Navigation Act 1660 restricted the employment of non-English sailors to a quarter of the crew on returning East India Company ships.
 Baptism records in East Greenwich suggest that young Indians from the Malabar Coast were being recruited as servants at the end of the 17th century, and records of the EIC also suggest that Indo-Portuguese cooks from Goa were retained by captains from voyage to voyage.
 In 1797, 13 were buried in the parish of St Nicholas at Deptford.

 20th century

 It is estimated 8,000 Indians (a large proportion being lascar sailors) lived in Britain permanently prior to the 1950s.
 Although, the comparatively few lascars that gained work often opened shops and helped initiate social and political community associations.
 Indians were less likely to settle permanently because of wage differentials.
 Due to the majority of early South Asian immigrants being lascars, the earliest South Asian communities were found in port towns.

-The small, often transitory presence of Lascars continued into the 1930s, with the Port of London Authority mentioning Lascars in a February 1931 article writing that "Although appearing so out of place in the East End, they are well able to look after themselves, being regular seamen who came to the Docks time after time and have learnt a little English and know how to buy what they want."
+The small, often transitory presence of Lascars continued into the 1930s, with the Port of London Authority mentioning Lascars in a February 1931 article writing that "Although appearing so out of place in the East End, they are well able to look after themselves, being regular seamen who came to the Docks time after time and have learnt a little English and know how to buy what they want.

 In 1932, the Indian National Congress survey of 'all Indians outside India' estimated that there were 7,128 Indians in the United Kingdom.
 It is estimated that from 1800 to 1945, 20,000 South Asians emigrated to Britain.

+There was further significant migration after World War II, particularly from the Punjab in India, Mirpur in Pakistan and the Sylhet region of Bangladesh.
+The Commonwealth Immigrants Act was passed in 1962 and restricted this.

 21st century

+In 2020, South Asian Heritage Month was set up as an annual awareness month by co-founders Jasvir Singh (barrister) and Dr Binita Kane to celebrate South Asian identity in the UK and beyond.
 The 2020 George Floyd protests had sparked solidarity and support from British South Asians in support of black British protest movements.
 In 2021, South Asian campaigners petitioned the Department for Education to include the Partition of India in the UK's national curriculum.

+Population history

+2021 Census - foreign born population

+The figures below represent data collected for the 2021–2022 United Kingdom censuses with the country as a reported birthplace recorded.
+This does not include British born people of South Asian or primarily South Asian descent.

+The data above tabulates country of birth regardless of ethnicity.